zyjsuper/CTFs/app.md

 ```
 Short answer
 ```
-the app is actually a fake login application interacting with a malicious web server reciving data from the attacker and giving the attacker some useful data included User-agent and IP that could be used in later attacks, nothing is really malicious but the behaviour itself is malicious and in real senarious this could be dangerous.
+the app is actually a fake login application interacting with a malicious web server, reciving data from the attacker and send the attacker some useful data included User-agent and IP that could be used in later attacks, nothing is really malicious but the behaviour itself is malicious and in real senarious this could be dangerous.
 ```

 for the last question or "task" i should say, we have to improve the work of the malicious script.